389ds/389ds.github.io/docs/389ds/howto/howto-ssl-archive.md

 ### Exporting the certs for use with other apps

 Now that you have your server cert, client applications will need to be able to verify that cert when connecting to the server.
 In order to do that, the TLS/SSL client must have the CA cert to verify that the cert presented by the TLS/SSL server is valid.
 This includes server to server communication such as replication.
-The TLS/SSL roles are opposite the master/slave roles.
-The master pushes changes to the slave.
-So in this instance, the slave is the TLS/SSL server, and the master is the TLS/SSL client.
+The TLS/SSL roles are opposite the supplier/consumer roles.
+The supplier pushes changes to the slave.
+So in this instance, the slave is the TLS/SSL server, and the supplier is the TLS/SSL client.

 -   In order to be an TLS/SSL server, the slave must have a server cert/key and CA cert.
--   In order to be an TLS/SSL client, the master must have just the CA cert.
+-   In order to be an TLS/SSL client, the supplier must have just the CA cert.

-You can use certutil on the master to make a cert for the slave, using the commands below on the master.
+You can use certutil on the supplier to make a cert for the slave, using the commands below on the supplier.
 Then, use pk12util to export the slave cert/key, then take that pk12 file to the slave and use pk12util to import it (and use certutil to import the CA cert).

 #### Create and Export a Replication Consumer cert